Bhavesh27/firstapp/README.md

 # Firstapp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.
-This a my new hand on experiment with git incremental project development not yet done by me.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli)
-Till now no idea for what this project going to be.

 Hope something pops up soon.
 I will try to fully comment this project as much as possible.